cephasmutua19/csstransitions-documentation-page/README.md

 # csstransitions-documentation-page
-Documentation page on CSS transition property which is part of FreeCodeCamp project.
+Documentation page on CSS transition property which is part of WebDevelopment Html Css FreeCodeCamp project.